kiwimped/FileOperator/ReadME.md

-# Week3 workout plan app
+# Week3 Miniproject3 Shopping list
-Click on the workouts page to see list of workouts
+Click on the shopping page to see list of shopping items.

-Click on add workout to add a workout.
-This page will send you to the main workout list
+Click on add Grocery to add an item to the shopping list.
+This page will send you to the main shopping list.

-You can update and delete workouts by pressing the update and delete buttons next to them
+You can update and delete items:
+    Writing a new item in the text box then press the update button to update the list.
+    Press the delete button to delete an item from the list.